ELEC5622-Health-Group-7/healthApp/README.md

 #
 Usage:
-1. Copy the run.exe to windows PC.
+1. Copy the HEM folder into windows PC.
+Make sure there is run.exe and data.txt in the folder.
+2. Copy the
-2. Register on the website
+3. Register on the website
-3. Connect the device
+4. Connect the device
-4. Run local app run.exe
+5. Run local app run.exe
-5. Select functions
+6. Select functions
-6. Measure readings
+7. Measure readings
-7. Check Online
+8. Check Online